 How to form an LLC in Minnesota in 6 easy steps

 The entrepreneurial journey is one of the most exciting trips you can take on planet earth.
-We’re talking about starting your own business, and when it comes to formalizing that business idea floating around in your head, there are several paths you can choose from to bring it to fruition.
-The first stop along the way is selecting the proper business structure to meet your company's needs, and there’s no better location to do it than in the state of Minnesota.
+We’re talking about starting your own business in Minnesota, and when it comes to formalizing that business idea floating around in your head, there are several paths you can choose from to bring it to fruition.
+The first stop along the way is selecting the proper business structure to meet your company's needs, and there’s no better location to do it than in good old MN.

 One of Minnesota's most popular business entity options is the LLC, the Limited Liability Company.
 Fueling the Minnesota LLC’s popularity is that it provides flexibility to business owners who might need the legal and tax benefits of a corporation and the ease of operating as a sole proprietorship.
 By forming an LLC, you get both.

 If you think you want to start an LLC, the following 6 steps provide a step-by-step guide to walking you through the process of establishing a Minnesota Limited Liability Company so you can successfully navigate the throes of paperwork and filing fees and emerge victorious as an LLC owner.

 1) Check if your business name is available

 It all starts with the LLC name.
 The first step to forming your Minnesota LLC is to choose a catchy, memorable company name that will attract clients and is one you feel good about using.
 But before you get too attached to a particular moniker, you’ll need to confirm the business name is available to use in the state of Minnesota.